Skincare as Self-Care, Beauty @ Home 2.0

 By Caitlin Brown

 After a tumultuous year, the link between skin and mental health is something brands and experts will explore.
+Firstly, you can learn about Malie here and know the different types of skin products.
 There are many things that contribute to the health of your skin and one of them is stress and anxiety, which can affect your hormone levels, potentially leading to skin issues like breakouts, inflammation, redness, etc.